district0x/district-proposals/README.md

 **Description**: describe how the district should operate in detail

 ## district0x Network Code of Ethics
-See DGP 1 in district0x/governance repository
+See DGP 1 in issues in the district0x/governance repository

 ## Quorum
 Quorum is currently defined as: number of :thumbsup: for issue ≥ (district0x Slack member count / 25)